onrelay/sipxecs/sipXwiki/building.rst

 Build RPMs
 ~~~~~~~~~~~~~~~~~~

-To build and install all the sipX* RPMs from source, just add the --rpm option to the sipxecs-build script as follows:
+To build all the sipX* RPMs from source, just add the --rpm option to the sipxecs-build script as follows:

   .. code-block:: bash